TheJacksonLaboratory/FunDataR/2_uni_bivariate/1_errors.md

   a variance being the square of whatever unit was being used to measure the mean.
 For instance, if the set of values were heights measured in inches of a sample of US residents, the variance would have units of inches-squared.
-This is an issue for when combining the mean and variance in your calculations.
+This is an issue when combining the mean and variance in your calculations.
   For instance, if you wanted to know how large the spread was relative to the mean you want a unitless number for the ratio, but dividing the variance in inches-squared by the mean height in inches would yield a ratio in inches,